 Other Best Restaurants In Brisbane

-While the restaurants listed above can be considered recent openings, it’s equally important to pay attention to a few essential Brisbane dining venues that opened throughout 2019.
-After all, no one but Queenslanders were allowed into Brisbane for most of 2020, making many of these restaurants new for travellers who may be visiting the city for the first time in awhile.
+While the restaurants listed above can be considered recent openings, it’s equally important to pay attention to a few essential Brisbane dining venues that opened before the pandemic hit.
+After all, no one but Queenslanders were allowed into Brisbane for most of 2020 and 2021, making many of these restaurants new for travellers who may be visiting the city for the first time in a while.

-These restaurants include some Howard Smith Wharves highlights like Greca Restaurant, a traditional taverna serving up some standout Mediterranean food; Polpetta, an Italian kitchen inside Art Series Hotel’s The Fantauzzo; SK Steak & Oyster in The Calile Hotel on James Street; and Hallenika, also located on James Street inside the Calile Hotel.
+These restaurants include some Howard Smith Wharves highlights like Greca Restaurant, a traditional taverna serving up some standout Mediterranean food, wrapped in the breeze of Brisbane river; Polpetta, an Italian kitchen inside Crystalbrook Vincent; SK Steak & Oyster in The Calile Hotel on James Street; and Hallenika, also located on James Street and also in the Calile Hotel.